Welcome to the American Green Bank Consortium

 Alex Kragie is the Director of the American Green Bank Consortium, a project of the Coalition for Green Capital.
 Previously, Alex was the Acting Executive Director of the Montgomery County Green Bank, the nation’s first county-level Green Bank.
 He has also led work on the Nevada Clean Energy Fund and other Coalition for Green Capital initiatives.

 Previously, Alex was the Deputy Chief of Staff at the Connecticut Department of Energy and Environmental Protection, where he played a key role in the creation of the Connecticut Green Bank in 2011.
-In addition to his work with the Connecticut Green Bank, he created and managed Connecticut’s first-in-the-nation statewide microgrid program, as well as the Lead by Example state building energy efficiency program and the EVConnecticut electric vehicle program.
+In addition to his work with the Connecticut Green Bank, he created and managed Connecticut’s first-in-the-nation statewide microgrid program, as well as the Lead by Example energy efficiency program and the EVConnecticut electric vehicle program.

 Before he began his work in Connecticut, Kragie helped create the Coalition for Green Capital in 2009, and served as Vice President of the organization.
 He also worked on the Obama-Biden Transition Team, and served as a Regional Field Director on the 2008 Obama for America campaign.